 Editorial: Editorial is generally written by Editorial Board members that focuses on the issues related to the publishing articles.

-- Standard journal article (up to six authors)
+- Standard journal article (less than six authors)

 Halpern SD, Ubel PA, Caplan AL. Solid-organ transplantation in HIV-infected patients.
 N Engl J Med.
 2002;347:284-7.

 - Standard journal article (more than six authors)